AstroNvim/docs/src/content/docs/faq.md

 ## Why am I getting `symbol not found` error on Mac OS Sonoma?

 This was a bug in core Neovim not supporting Mac OS Sonoma.
-Most likely you have outdated [neovim](https://github.com/neovim/neovim), please update to atleast v0.9.4
+Most likely you have outdated [neovim](https://github.com/neovim/neovim), please update to at least v0.9.4

 ## Why `<Leader>fw` is not working?